World Maritime Day Marks 40 Years of Sailing for Mercy Ships

 GARDEN VALLEY, TEXAS (PRWEB) SEPTEMBER 27, 2018

 On World Maritime Day, Mercy Ships recognizes the critical role of maritime crew in the history of the global charity and their future continued success.
 For 40 years, Mercy Ships has relied on maritime volunteers for the safe operation and maintenance of their hospital ships, safety of their crew and patients, and delivery and storage of cargo including needed medical supplies and equipment.
-To date, the unwavering dedication of maritime men and women has enabled Mercy Ships to provide over 95,000 free surgeries and the delivery of services and materials valued at over $1.53 billion in low and middle-income nations.
+To date, the unwavering dedication of maritime men and women who volunteer overseas has enabled Mercy Ships to provide over 95,000 free surgeries and the delivery of services and materials valued at over $1.53 billion in low and middle-income nations.

 The world’s largest private hospital ship, the Africa Mercy, is staffed by 29 deck and 24 engineering crew.
 The vessel is docked in Conakry, Guinea for the next 10 months where crew plan on providing over 2,000 surgeries.
 After receiving free surgeries onboard, the patients leave physically and emotionally healed and transformed.